-The character of the city and its neighborhoods is largely determined by the appearance of its streetscape.
 A streetscape is the result of two things: the physical environment and the uses that take place within public space.
-To help shape the character of new areas and protect the quality of existing neighborhoods, the District has in place streetscape standards, guidelines, and policies to guide changes to public space.
-Physical features that are considered can include sidewalk paving material, fences and retaining walls, street trees and their spacing, and other infrastructure like street lights or curb and gutters.
-Uses that impact the character of public space include sidewalk cafes, vending, street festivals, and other impermanent activites.
+To help shape the character of new areas that are in the development phase and protect the quality of existing neighborhoods, the District’s streetscape standards, guidelines, and policies guide changes to public space.
+Physical features that are reviewed for design include sidewalks, landscape, fences, retaining walls, street trees, and other infrastructure like street lights or curb and gutters.
+Uses that impact the character of public space include sidewalk cafes, vending, street festivals, and other temporary activities.